iskburcin/iskburcin/README.md

-- 👋 Hi, I’m @iskburcin
+👋 Hi, I’m Burcin
-- 👀 I’m interested in Java, Python (ML/DL), SQL...
+👀 22 years old Computer Engineering Student from Türkiye

+✦ I'm a incorrigible Java programmer

+✦ I’m interested AI and some application of blockchain recently.
+I havent decided my field yet.
+But after intern session, I'm sure that I would have deep dive into my favourite

 <!---
 iskburcin/iskburcin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.